How to Request a Job

 - c) use as a guideline when developing copy

 - If final Copy is unavailable we will need a firm date for when we will receive the “Final” copy in a Word .doc

 - Any photography you possess that you would like used in the project (must be high-resolution)

 - Any reference material you would like us to consider as we work on the job

 - A dollar amount, or range, you have to work within (this will allow us to write and design the piece within your budget)

 - A single point of contact in your department.

 Once you have submitted all the necessary information, you will receive an email confirming that the job request has been received.
 The more advance notice we receive, the better we're able to brainstorm and provide you with the best possible product.

 Be sure to allow plenty of time for the approval process.
-Identify one individual in your department who will be the point person for the job.
-All communication and proofs will go through this person, and he or she will be responsible for obtaining any outstanding information, collecting and forwarding edits/changes to the marketing department after reviewing the proof, and sign-off/final approval on the project within their department (Supervisor, VP, Provost, President, etc.).
+All communication and proofs will go through the designated point person, and he or she will be responsible for obtaining any outstanding information, collecting and forwarding edits/changes to the marketing department after reviewing the proof, and sign-off/final approval on the project within their department (Supervisor, VP, Provost, President, etc.).